wholder/MegaTinyIDE/resources/documentation/pragmas.md

      #pragma chip attiny212

-Note: the target attiny chip can also be set in MegaTinyIDE using the `Target` menu, but this pragma is a way to set the target in the code do that is setup automaticlaly each time the source file is loaded.
+Note: the target attiny chip can also be set in MegaTinyIDE using the `Target` menu, but this pragma is a way to set the target in the code do that is setup automatically each time the source file is loaded.

 ### `#pragma define`